pburls/ark3/README.md

 ## Command Processor
 Commands are a different type of message that help improve cohesion and reduce coupling in a system.
 The fundamental difference is that commands can only be handled by one command handler.
 In other words, only one command handler can be register with the Command Processor for a specific type of command.
 Only one instance of the Command Processor should be created for the lifetime of an application.
-Any command handlers should be registered with the command processor when the application starts.
+And any command handlers should be registered with the command processor when the application starts.
 ### Command Messages
 The different commands that your application can process should be represented as Command objects.
 A command object must implement the `Ark3.Command.ICommand` interface.